UK publishes plan to override parts of Brexit deal | Law-Order

 The UK government denies any potential breach of international law, arguing that the changes will mean the United Kingdom stays together.

-“This Bill will uphold the Belfast (Good Friday) Agreement and support political stability in Northern Ireland,” said UK Foreign Secretary Liz Truss, as the first reading of the Bill took place in the House of Commons.
+"This Bill will uphold the Belfast (Good Friday) Agreement and support political stability in Northern Ireland," said UK Foreign Secretary Liz Truss, as the first reading of the Bill took place in the House of Commons on Monday.

 "It will end the untenable situation where people in Northern Ireland are treated differently to the rest of the United Kingdom, protect the supremacy of our courts and our territorial integrity.
 This is a reasonable, practical solution to the problems facing Northern Ireland," she said.